mvdh7/pytzer/docs/modules/matrix.md

 ## `.assemble` - prepare for matrix calculation

-Generates coefficient matrices needed for the Pitzer model functions in this module.
+Generates parameter matrices needed for the Pitzer model functions in this module.

 **Syntax:**